microsoft/synthetic-rag-index/README.md

 ## Overview

+In a real-world scenario, with a public corpus of 15M characters (222 PDF, 7.330 pages), 2.940 facts were generated (8.41 MB indexed).
+That's a 93% reduction in document amount compared to the chunck method (48.111 chuncks, 300 characters each).

 It includes principles taken from research papers:

 1. Repetition removal (https://arxiv.org/abs/2112.11446)
 2. Corpus cleaning (https://arxiv.org/abs/1910.10683)
 3. Synthetic data generation (https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1)

+Funcional workflow is as follows:

 ```mermaid
 ---